AnalystEric/Sales_Analysis_Pizza/README.md

 The objective of the sales analysis is to aid a pizza store in improving its business growth.
 ![Screenshot 2023-08-21 at 13 18 26](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/3d50079d-98fa-4e48-b3d2-6bb0c9bb2c85)

+We will use SQL to gain quick insights before starting to create the dashboard.
+Once the dashboard is created, we will utilise these queries to verify the accuracy

 # Excel skills used in this project
 * Power Pivot (for Data Cleaning)
 * Lookup Functions (for identifying the most and least popular pizzas)